-With the Appalachian Trail just two hours' drive from downtown and thousands of acres of parkland and trails encircling the city, hikers will not lack for options in and around Boston.
+With the Appalachian Trail just two hours’ drive from Downtown and thousands of acres of parkland and trails encircling the city, hikers will not have a lack of options in and around Boston.

 Blue Hills Reservation.
 A 20-minute drive south of Boston, the Blue Hills Reservation encompasses 7,000 acres of woodland with about 125 miles of trails, some ideal for cross-country skiing in winter, some designated for mountain biking the rest of the year.
 Although only 635 feet high, Great Blue Hill, the tallest hill in the reservation, has a spectacular view of the entire Boston metro area.
 It's open daily, and maps are available for purchase at the reservation headquarters or the Blue Hills Trailside Museum.
 To get there, take Route 93 South to Exit 3, Houghton's Pond.
 695 Hillside St., Milton, Boston, MA, 02186.
 617/698–1802. www.mass.gov/eea/agencies/dcr/massparks/region-south/blue-hills-reservation.html.

 Boston Harbor Islands National Park Area.
 Easily accessible from downtown Boston, the Boston Harbor Islands National Park Area is seldom crowded.
 The park maintains walking trails through diverse terrain and ecosystems.
 MA. www.bostonharborislands.org.